KALTCHUK/Z80_Modular_Computer/Atmel Studio/readme.md

 Before beginning the Proton project I already had a good experience using Arduino.
 But, for the TTY Card, I couldn't simply plug an Arduind board and that's it.
 So I used only the Arduino's microcontroller "bareback", with no bootloader, running at 20MHz.

 Yeah, yeah, I know, I'm using sequencial logic to implement combinational tasks.
-How cares?
+Who cares?
 It was challenging and I did it.